Documentation Index

 project.created | A new project is created |

-project.updated | A project’s status or details change |
+project.updated | A project’s details change |

 prd.generated | A PRD document is generated |

-prd.updated | A PRD is edited or a new version is saved |
+prd.version_created | A new PRD version/snapshot is saved |

 comment.created | A comment is added to a PRD |